chainstack/docs/docs/tutorials/corda/no-ticket-scalping-cordapp.md

 noScalpDapp is no exception and has the components written in Kotlin:

-* <a href="https://github.com/chainstack/no-ticket-scalping-cordapp/blob/master/workflows/src/main/kotlin/com/noScalpDapp/flows/noScalpFlow.kt" rel="nofollow">noScalpFlow.kt</a> — the CorDapp flow that starts sessions between the nodes and builds and verifies the ticket distribution transactions.
+* [noScalpFlow.kt](https://github.com/chainstack/no-ticket-scalping-cordapp/blob/master/workflows/src/main/kotlin/com/noScalpDapp/flows/noScalpFlow.kt) — the CorDapp flow that starts sessions between the nodes and builds and verifies the ticket distribution transactions.
-* <a href="https://github.com/chainstack/no-ticket-scalping-cordapp/blob/master/contracts/src/main/kotlin/com/noScalpDapp/contracts/noScalpContract.kt" rel="nofollow">noScalpContract.kt</a> — the CorDapp contract for the ticket distribution transaction.
+* [noScalpContract.kt](https://github.com/chainstack/no-ticket-scalping-cordapp/blob/master/contracts/src/main/kotlin/com/noScalpDapp/contracts/noScalpContract.kt) — the CorDapp contract for the ticket distribution transaction.
-* <a href="https://github.com/chainstack/no-ticket-scalping-cordapp/blob/master/contracts/src/main/kotlin/com/noScalpDapp/states/noScalpState.kt" rel="nofollow">noScalpState.kt</a> — the CorDapp state that creates an on-ledger fact that can be retrieved by the nodes participating in the transaction.
+* [noScalpState.kt](https://github.com/chainstack/no-ticket-scalping-cordapp/blob/master/contracts/src/main/kotlin/com/noScalpDapp/states/noScalpState.kt) — the CorDapp state that creates an on-ledger fact that can be retrieved by the nodes participating in the transaction.

 The code in `noScalpFlow`, `noScalpContract`, and `noScalpState` has comments explaining the what and how, so do check them.